Kirill888/benchmark-report/benchmark-report.md

      ```
    - [STAC Features Wide](data/s2-ms-mosaic_2020-06-06--P1D.geojson)

-To control for variability in data access performance, we run each benchmark several times and pick the fastest run for comparison.
-Most configurations were processed five times, with some slower ones being repeated three times.
-We have observed low variability of execution times for the slower ones.
+To control for variability in data access performance, we ran each benchmark several times and picked the fastest run for comparison.
+Most configurations were processed five times, with some slower ones repeated three times.
+We observed low variability of execution times for the slower runs.

-A rotated thumbnail of the **wide** area scenario is displayed below, the image is actually tall and narrow - to save space we display it rotated counter clockwise.
+A rotated thumbnail of the **wide** area scenario is displayed below; the image is actually tall and narrow, but to save space we display it rotated counter clockwise.

 !["wide" scenario rotated 90 degrees](images/thumb-2020-06-06_rotated.jpg)